Hugo Silva (footballer, born 1992)

-Hugo Esequiel Silva (born 4 February 1992) is an Argentine professional footballer who plays as a right-back for Defensa y Justicia.
+Hugo Ezequiel Silva (born 4 February 1992) is an Argentine professional footballer who plays as a right-back for Estudiantes BA.

 Career

 Silva's first club were Argentine Primera División side Racing Club.
 He appeared on the substitutes bench for the first-team in March 2011 but went unused in a 4–1 defeat to Lanús.
 Later that year, on 30 November, he made his professional debut in a Copa Argentina win against El Porvenir.
 He featured again in the next round vs. Patronato, which Racing Club also won as they went onto finish as runners-up.
 In July 2014, Silva joined Atlanta of Primera B Metropolitana.
 He made his career league debut on 13 September during a 1–0 defeat to Tristán Suárez.
 One goal in forty-five games followed across 2014 and 2015.